Donate

 Scholarships for Attendance

-We are providing reduced or free registrations to those with financial need.
-Please fill out the scholarship form below for further assistance.
+We provide reduced or free registrations to those with financial need.

 $1000